-In other words, data management is multidisciplinary and keeps data organized in a practical, usable manner.
-At its most fundamental level, data management works to ensure that an organization’s entire body of data is accurate and consistent, readily accessible, and properly secured.
+Data management is a multidisciplinary process that keeps data organized in a practical, usable manner.
+At its most fundamental level, the goal of data management is to ensure an organization’s entire body of data is accurate and consistent, readily accessible and properly secured.

 What is involved in a complete data management model?